ubeljan/responsiveFramework/README.md

 # Responsive Framework

-The base of your next responsive website / CMS.
+The base of your next responsive website / Content Management System.

 ## Getting Started

 Download the zip file.
 Extract the file in a directory of your server.
-See the "Installation Instructions" of the Codeigniter version 3.
+See the "Installation Instructions" of the CodeIgniter version 3.
 https://www.codeigniter.com/user_guide/installation/index.html

 ## Prerequisites